lhoangan/lhoangan.github.io/_posts/blogs/2017-06-30-camera-params.md

 %}

 We see things because there are light rays reflecting from them come into our eyes.
-The colors we perceive are the wavelengths that are not absored from the objects' surfaces.
+The colors we perceive are the wavelengths that are not absorbed from the objects' surfaces.
 To captured images, we use photographic films, thin plastic sheets coasted with light-sensitive substances, that react to light rays contact (read more at [wiki]( https://en.wikipedia.org/wiki/Photographic_film)).